bhammy27/bhammy27/README.md

 - 👋 Hi, I’m @bhammy27
 - 🌱 I’m a data analyst commited to continual learning
-- 👀 I’m a fan of Excel, SQL, Tableau, PowerBI, and Python
+- 👀 I’m a fan of Excel, SQL, Tableau, and Python
 - 📫 You can learn more about me on my [LinkedIn](https://www.linkedin.com/in/bryanhamilton27/)
 - ⚡ I'm also a curler 🥌, nature enthusiast, and fantasy football guru